sourcefrog/cargo-mutants/DESIGN.md

 Some trees are configured so that any unused variable is an error.
 This is a reasonable choice to keep the tree very clean in CI, but if unhandled it would be a problem for cargo mutants.
 Many mutants -- in fact at the time of writing all generated mutants -- ignore function parameters and return a static value.
 Rejecting them due to the lint failure is a missed opportunity to consider a similar but more subtle potential bug.

 Therefore when running `rustc` we configure all warnings off, with `--cap-lints`.

+## Workspaces with multiple packages

+Rust has _workspaces_, which are directories containing multiple crates (also called packages), sharing a single `target` directory.

+The `SourceTree` root is the root of the workspace.

+cargo-mutants will by default copy the whole workspace and test every package within it.

+`cargo test` needs to be run for each package, passing the package name.

+Every `Cargo.toml` in the workspace must be examined for relative paths.
+Relative paths that point inside the tree can be left as they are.
+In doing this we must take account of the position of the manifest within the source tree.